top of page

 The course will cover a range of subjects, including: water safety, names of boat parts, setting up boats, capsizing, launching and retrieving, tacking, gybing, points of sail, basic knots, rules and meanings.

-The course costs $250, this includes a Junior membership for the remainder of the season, as well as use of club boats, buoyancy aids and facilities.
+The course costs $250, this includes a Junior membership for the remainder of the season, as well as use of club boats, buoyancy aids and facilities, both during the course, and for the remainder of the season, should your child want to continue sailing.
 Our coaches are all qualified Learn to Sail Coaches, and run highly effective, well managed courses.

 On successful completion of the course the sailor will have achieved Level One of the YNZ Learn to Sail framework, which is nationally recognised.